 Once you come to visit Finland, you understand the locals are passionate about what they cook and eat.
 Finns cherish and cultivate their culinary traditions recreating old recipes over and over again making them even better every time.
-In case having a bite to eat is not just a necessity but rather a part of your itinerary, then here is a carefully chosen list of 10 most iconic Finnish foods to try as a must.
+In case having a bite to eat is not just a necessity but rather a part of your itinerary, then here is a carefully chosen list of 10 most iconic local foods to try in Finland.

 Vispipuuro is a sweet dessert made from wheat semolina porridge and lingonberries.
 It is sweetened and left to cold and then whipped to a mousse-like consistency.
 Vispipuuro is served with milk, sugar and different other berries.